-Digital Landscape of Conservation Project
+Charting the Digital Landscape of the Conservation Profession Project

 What digital tools and resources do conservators use and create?
 Who are the audiences for conservation content, and how can this content be delivered to these groups by digital means?
 What kinds of digital tools, resources and platforms will be needed as the profession continues to grow?
-These questions form the core of “Charting the Digital Landscape of the Conservation Profession,” a project undertaken by FAIC in 2014-2016.
+These questions form the core of “Charting the Digital Landscape of the Conservation Profession,” a project FAIC undertook in 2014-2016.

 With funding from the The Andrew W. Mellon Foundation, Getty Foundation, and Samuel H. Kress Foundation, FAIC investigated the digital landscape of the profession to better understand its breadth and complexity, and to identify areas critical to the community both now and into the future.

-- Project Director: Diane M. Zorich
+Project Director: Diane M. Zorich

-- Project Assistant: Ayesha Fuentes
+Project Assistant: Ayesha Fuentes

-- Advisory Committee: Kenneth Hamma, Pamela Hatchfield, Eric Pourchot, Nancie Ravenel, Koven Smith, Eryl P. Wentworth, Bonnie Naugle
+Advisory Committee: Kenneth Hamma, Pamela Hatchfield, Eric Pourchot, Nancie Ravenel, Koven Smith, Eryl P. Wentworth, Bonnie Naugle

 FAIC immediately began acting on several of the short-term and medium-term recommendations made in this report by bringing on Matt Morgan to become our Digital Strategies Advocate; he has convened a group to address digital competencies for conservators and begin the discussion to update AIC's Code of Ethics and Guidelines for Practice.
 FAIC and AIC are planning more efforts to realize the goals stated in the report.

-to learn more about planned actions and ideas for the conservation community.
+Read the final report to learn more about planned actions and ideas for the conservation community.

 Draft Report and Feedback

 In Fall 2015, we asked for the thoughts and comments of AIC members while the report was still in draft form.
 We posted the draft of the Digital Landscape report on a special website within Conservation OnLine (CoOL) to collect paragraph-level comments.
-Though commenting is now closed, you can still read the draft report and comments at http://resources.conservation-us.org/comment/
+Though commenting is now closed, you can still read the draft report and comments at https://resources.culturalheritage.org/comment

-of the project and initial findings from the survey of conservators and collections care specialists about their use of digital resources.
+Eric Pourchot (FAIC Institutional Advancement Director) gave an overview of the project and initial findings from the survey of conservators and collections care specialists about their use of digital resources.

 Ken Hamma (Consultant and representative of the Mellon Foundation) discussed the Mellon Foundation’s efforts in the areas of conservation and digitization, the goals and directions of these efforts, and their relationship to the bigger picture of the digital humanities.